skx/marionette/README.md

 ## `sql`

 The SQL-module allows you to run arbitrary SQL against a database.
-Currently we support MySQL and SQLite3.
 Two parameters are required `driver` and `dsn`, which are used to open the database connection.
 For example:

 ```
 sql {